pachyderm/pachyderm/doc/docs/master/deploy-manage/deploy/azure.md

     Update your values.yaml with your container name ([see example of values.yaml here](https://github.com/pachyderm/pachyderm/blob/master/etc/helm/examples/microsoft-values.yaml)) or use our minimal example below.

     ```yaml
     deployTarget: MICROSOFT

     pachd:
       storage:
         microsoft:
+          # storage container name
-          container: "foo"
+          container: "container_name""

+          # storage account name
-          id: "bar"
+          id: AKIAIOSFODNN7EXAMPLE

+          # storage account key
-          secret: "baz"
+          secret: wJalrXUtnFEMI/K7MDENG/bPxRfiCYEXAMPLEKEY

+    postgresql:
+      enabled: true
     ```

-    **Load Balancer Setup**
-    If you would like to expose your pachd instance to the internet via load balancer, add the following config under `pachd` to your `values.yaml`

-    **NOTE:** It is strongly recommended to configure SSL when exposing Pachyderm publicly

-    ```yaml
-    pachd:
-      service:
-        type: LoadBalancer
-    ```
-    !!!
-Note
-        Check the [list of all available helm values](../../../reference/helm_values/) at your disposal in our reference documentation.
+    Check the [list of all available helm values](../../../../reference/helm_values/) at your disposal in our reference documentation or on [Github](https://github.com/pachyderm/pachyderm/blob/master/etc/helm/pachyderm/values.yaml).

-1. Run the following command:
+### Deploy Pachyderm On The Kubernetes Cluster

+- Now you can deploy a Pachyderm cluster by running this command

     ```shell
     $ helm repo add pach https://helm.pachyderm.com